KJB88/KJB88/README.md

 <section aria-label="Get in touch with me">
   <h2>Get in Touch!</h2>
   <p>
     Feel free to get in touch with me on any platform.
-I'm always happy to talk code, design, games or show you pictures of my cats!
+I'm always happy to talk code, design, games or show you pictures of my cats!<br>
     If you have any professional opportunities for me, feel free to get in touch via LinkedIn or Email and I'll get back to you ASAP.
   </p>
   <p>
      Looking forward to meeting you!